California State Route 109: History

 In April 1958, I-109 was proposed as a name for the route that is now Interstate 280.
 This proposal was rejected by AASHTO.

 The California State Route 109 designation was first defined in 1963, running from Sunset Cliffs Boulevard to Interstate 5 in San Diego.
 In 1972, that route was deleted and was renumbered as a western extension of Interstate 8.

-Later in 1984, SR 109 was defined as a route in Palo Alto.
+Later in 1984, SR 109 was defined in its current incarnation as a route connecting East Palo Alto and SR 84.
 The segment in East Palo Alto between US 101 and Notre Dame Avenue remains in local control.
-Under Cal S&HC § 409 (b), the state will not take control over this section until Caltrans and the city determine that it is in an "acceptable state of repair".
+Under Cal S&HC § 409 (b), the state will not take control over this section until both Caltrans and the city agree that it is in an "acceptable state of repair".

+In 2001, a proposal was presented by the Metropolitan Transportation Commission to build a southern extension from the Dumbarton Bridge to the US 101/Oregon Expressway interchange in the City of Palo Alto.
+However, City of Palo Alto officials opposed the plan, citing the possible increased traffic, environmental concerns of building it near the Palo Alto Baylands, and noting that Cal S&HC § 409 (c) also mandates that "no study and analysis of any proposed segment of Route 109 shall be conducted without the involvement of the governing body of any city or county through which the segment would pass as an active participant in the study and analysis".

+In 2023, the City of East Palo Alto applied for a San Mateo County Transportation Authority grant to study design improvements along the section of the route that it still controls.
+Named the University Avenue Grand Corridor Project, it proposes to instead make improvements to slow down traffic, make it safer for pedestrians, and cater the design to the desires of residents.